 CAIR-California is co-sponsoring SB 31, sometimes referred to as the "Anti-Muslim Registry Bill."
 It prohibits a state or local agency from participating in a federal program to create a database based on a person's religious beliefs, national origin, or ethnicity for law enforcement or immigration purposes.
 It also prevents state and local law enforcement agencies from collecting information on the religious beliefs, practices, or affiliations of an individual except under certain circumstances.

 SB 54, the California Values Act, keeps local and state resources from being used in deportations that separate families.
 The Values Act would also ensure that public schools, hospitals, libraries, and courts remain safe and accessible to all community members.

-In a statement, CAIR-LA Executive Director Hussam Ayloush said:
+In a statement, CAIR-CA said:

-“We welcome the passage of these bills and the protections they offer from discriminatory policies and practices unfairly targeting the Muslim and other minority communities.
-With the passage of these bills, California now sets the national standard for the protection of immigrants' and civil rights.”
+"We welcome the passage of these bills and the protections they offer from discriminatory policies and practices unfairly targeting the Muslim and other minority communities.
+With the passage of these bills, California now sets the national standard for the protection of immigrant and civil rights."

 CAIR is America's largest Muslim civil liberties and advocacy organization.
 Its mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.

 La misión de CAIR es mejorar la comprensión del Islam, fomentar el diálogo, proteger las libertades civiles, capacitar a los musulmanes estadounidenses, y construir coaliciones que promuevan la justicia y la comprensión mutua.